Understanding Chain-of-Thought in LLMs through Information Theory: Proposed Framework: Setup and Notation

 \subsection{Unidentifiability}

 The unidentifiability of tasks forms a key part of our framework.
 It directly addresses the fundamental challenge that models, such as LLMs, face when dealing with unseen tasks.
 If a task $\lambda$ lies outside of $\Span(\Phi)$, the span of tasks the model has been trained on, then the model cannot be expected to infer or apply it correctly.
 In other words, the model's capacity is constrained by the identifiability of tasks within the training set.
-This notion and formalization of unidentifiability allows us to highlight a critical limitation in the generalization of models: tasks not encountered during training cannot be reliably executed, as they remain beyond the model's learned task span.
-More formally:
+This notion and formalization of unidentifiability allows us to highlight a critical limitation in the generalization of models: tasks not encountered during training cannot be reliably executed, as they remain beyond the model's learned task-span.
+More formally: \begin{definition}[Unidentifiability] A task \( \lambda \) is unidentifiable in a set \( \Phi \subseteq \Upsilon \) if and only if \( \lambda \not\in \Span(\Phi) \). \end{definition}